aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/manipulate-and-substitute-truetype-fonts/_index.md

 Since the procedure described above is time-consuming, it may negatively affect application performance at its first launch.
 However, each instance of **FontSettings** has its own cache, which could reduce the processing time of subsequent documents.
 For example, you can share an instance of the **FontSettings** class between different documents, which allows you to speed up the loading of the documents.
 The following example demonstrates this:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-WorkingWithFontSettings-FontSettingsWithLoadOptions.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithFontSettings-FontSettingsWithLoadOptions.cpp" >}}

 In the case when **FontSettings** is not defined explicitly, Aspose.Words uses the default **FontSettings** instance.
 This instance is also automatically shared among documents, and can be extracted as follows: